mbsabath/large_data_in_R/Large-Data-in-R.md

     rstudio

-from the terminal where you’ve activated the envionment.
-The rstudio window that opens will have all required pacakges already installed, with the exception of the `chunked` package, which is not available through conda.
+from the terminal where you’ve activated the environment.
+The rstudio window that opens will have all required packages already installed, with the exception of the `chunked` package, which is not available through conda.
 To install that package, please run: